technology-toolbox/website/content/blog/jjameson/2007/05/07/deleting-large-sites-and-recovering-from-the-failed-deletion-of-a-site.md

 > [I no longer work for Microsoft](/blog/jjameson/2011/09/02/last-day-with-microsoft), I have copied it here in case that blog
 > ever goes away.

 Apparently you cannot delete a site containing a large amount of content in Microsoft  Office SharePoint Server (MOSS) 2007.
 Last week I deleted -- or rather, attempted  to delete -- a Document Center site in our Test environment in order to recreate  it (to fix some bugs in our document migration process).
 Unfortunately, the deleteweb.aspx  page timed out and left the database in an inconsistent state -- attempts to browse  to the site ([http://server/Archive/Library](http://server/Archive/Library))  returned HTTP 400 - Bad Request.
-The "deleted" site showed up in the list of site  collections in Central Administration (although you could not select it in order  to delete it) but it did not show up in "<kbd>stsadm -o enumsites</kbd>".
+The "deleted" site showed up in the list of site  collections in Central Administration (although you could not select it in order  to delete it) but it did not show up in "`stsadm -o enumsites`".
 Attempts  to recreate the site (upon activation of one of our custom features) also failed  with the following error:

 > The system cannot find the path specified.
 (Exception from HRESULT: 0x80070003)

-Something similar happened last month on my initial deployment to TEST (I pressed <kbd>CTRL+C</kbd> while activating one of the features that creates sites and ended  up corrupting the database).
+Something similar happened last month on my initial deployment to TEST (I pressed {{< kbd key="CTRL+C" >}} while activating one of the features that creates sites and ended  up corrupting the database).
 At that time I simply deleted the Web application and  recreated it.

 We are planning on rebuilding our Test environment at least once sometime during  the next couple of weeks.
 However, I did not want to perform a rebuild last week  since it would interrupt the Test team (i.e. the /Archive/Library site is only a  fraction of the feature set we were currently testing and we have several hundred  gigabytes of content in other site collections to support the testing of those features).
 I was prepared to delete the entire Web application but only as a last resort.